Horseweed in Canberra, ACT

 An integrated approach will give the best chance to control Horseweed.
 As the seeds do not seem to survive more than 18 months the aim is to control the weed before it produce new seeds.

-• Spray weeds when they are a small rosette and before stem elongation starts.
+• Spray weeds when they are a small rosette, and before stem elongation starts.

 • Rotate herbicide mode of action groups.